Rosecrance is a Resource for Adults and Their Families

 Rosecrance can support you and your family members.
 We’ll help you take an active role in the recovery process.
 Our services include counseling, support, education, and information.

-You and other family members are encouraged to join the family education program on either or both session day(s).
+You and other family members are encouraged to join the family education program at the Rosecrance Harrison Campus on either or both session day(s).
 You’ll be able to have lunch with the family member.
 If you don’t join the family program, regular visiting hours are from 2:30 p.m. to 4:30 p.m.

 Women’s visiting hours are on Saturday.
 Families with female patients who come to the Saturday session can visit from 2:30 to 4:30 p.m.